tentone/tello-ros2/README.md

+### Linux

+- When installing on ubuntu based distros it might be required to change the distro codename so that the `lsb_release -cs` command returns the correct ubuntu base distribution.
+- To change the output of the `lsb_release` command edit the `/etc/os-release` file.
+For ubuntu 20.04 the codename should be `focal`.
+- Edit the file to contain the value `UBUNTU_CODENAME=focal`.

 ### Windows Subsystem for Linux (WSL)

 - Install WSL2 from the windows store or using the commands bellow, install Ubuntu 20.04 as the SO over the WSL overlay.